The Nest

 Generally, forming an LLC in NYC real estate for a rental property is a bright idea as it limits your liability.

-Nevertheless, setting up can be expensive and increase your closing costs.
-Therefore, at NestApple, we think the benefits of an LLC vastly outway the pitfalls.
-Their most significant strength is separating assets to help alleviate tax burden and liability, but they also can act as a convenient way to keep finances separate.
+Nevertheless, setting up an LLC can be expensive and increase your closing costs.
+Therefore, at NestApple, we think the benefits of an LLC vastly outweigh the pitfalls.
+Their most significant strength is separating assets to help alleviate tax burden and liability, but they can also act as a convenient way to keep finances separate.

 If you aren’t sure whether it’s for you or need help setting one up, contact a tax professional or an LLC creation company.
 They can help!